 The substance of intangibles

-A few decades ago, intangible assets served as a platform to generate cash flow and early industrial age companies had their value derived mainly from physical assets.
+A few decades ago, intangible assets served as a platform to generate cash flow, and early industrial age companies had their value derived mainly from physical assets.

-A company, depending on the industry and its strategy, should have on its staff more or less people with dynamic and highly performing skills.
-A company will never have 100% of its staff with high performing professionals, as this type of professional only fits in a position where he is constantly challenged.
+A company, depending on the industry and its strategy, should have on its staff more or fewer people with dynamic and highly performing skills.
+A company will never have 100% of its staff comprised of high-performing professionals, as these professionals typically only thrive in positions where they are constantly challenged.
 For example, an organization with a focus on differentiation should have more people with this profile than a company with a strategy of cost leadership.
-For companies where executives are shareholders themselves, they often do not have a management system with appropriate intellectual capital, either because they do not need a management information system, or because they lack the necessary time commitment and end up accumulating functions that should be performed by a team of properly trained middle managers.
-Accordingly, efforts must be directed toward structuring a multidisciplinary management team with engaged and motivated professionals to perform activities such as creating products and services, improving internal processes, interaction with internal and external groups to ensure the achievement of company goals, to manage financial planning, among other complex activities.Intensive intangible companies x Intensive tangible companies – A comparison between Bovespa companies Research conducted in 2009 surveyed several economic indexes for evaluating companies in order to compare the return on investments between companies that focus on intangible assets and companies that focus on tangible assets.
+For companies where executives are shareholders themselves, they often lack a management system with appropriate intellectual capital.
+This is either because they do not need a management information system or because they lack the necessary time commitment, resulting in the accumulation of functions that should be performed by a team of properly trained middle managers.
+Accordingly, efforts must be directed toward structuring a multidisciplinary management team with engaged and motivated professionals to perform activities such as creating products and services, improving internal processes, interacting with internal and external groups to ensure the achievement of company goals, managing financial planning, among other complex activities: Intensive intangible companies x Intensive tangible companies – A comparison between Bovespa companies.
+Research conducted in 2009 surveyed several economic indices to evaluate companies and compare the return on investment between companies that focus on intangible assets and those that focus on tangible assets.
 As shown in the charts below, the advantages that strongly intangible companies hold over companies with a greater focus on tangible assets are obvious.

 Intellectual Capital and Mergers & Acquisitions